 Typically caused by hemorrhoids, an anal fissure, diverticulitis, irritable bowel disease, ulcers or colon cancer, rectal bleeding is first noticeable as red blood on your toilet paper or in the toilet bowl, normally after you have a bowel movement.
 If you notice this symptom, consult your physician.
-Choose a diet high in fiber, up to 25 to 35 grams per day, with adequate fluids to support healthy bowel function and avoid further rectal bleeds.
+The safest foods for you to eat depend on the cause of your bleeding and should be directed by your doctor.
+However, in most cases of rectal bleeding, a diet high in fiber, up to 25 to 35 grams per day, with adequate fluids is recommended to support healthy bowel function and avoid further rectal bleeds.

 Eat More Fruits and Vegetables

-After a rectal bleed, regularly incorporate nutrient-dense fruits and vegetables in your diet for a variety of vitamins, minerals and fiber.
+Among the best foods to stop bloody stool are nutrient-dense fruits and vegetables that include a variety of vitamins, minerals and fiber.
 As recommended by the American Heart Association, aim for four to five servings of each on a 2,000-calorie diet.
 Choose different colors and types of fruits and vegetables.
 Serving size examples include 1/2 cup of broccoli, potato or asparagus, 1 cup of fresh raspberries or one small apple.
 In fruits and vegetables, the fiber content varies, averaging between 0.5 and 4.8 grams per serving.

 Hold the White Bread

-Replacing white flour products in your diet with whole-grain sources is an easy way to add fiber to your diet after a rectal bleed.
+Replacing white flour products with whole-grain sources is an easy way to add fiber as part of your rectal bleeding treatment diet.
 On a 2,000-calorie diet, aim for six to eight daily servings from the grain food group, with at least half being whole-grain sources.
 One-half cup of pasta, one slice of bread or 1 cup of shredded wheat cereal are good whole-grain choices.
 Read the ingredients on your food label to identify whole-grain sources, which have a higher fiber content per serving.
 The nutrition facts label will provide you with the specific amount of fiber per serving.

 Load Up on Legumes